-- 1. Develop and manage an agency information security program that meets or exceeds the requirements of COV IT security policies and standards in a manner commensurate with risk. - 2.
-Verify and validate that all agency IT systems and data are classified for sensitivity. - 3.
-Develop and maintain an information security awareness and training program for agency staff, including contractors and IT service providers.
-Require that all IT system users complete required IT security awareness and training activities prior to, or as soon as practicable after, receiving access to any system, and no less than annually, thereafter.
+- Develop and manage an agency information security program that meets or exceeds the requirements of COV IT security policies and standards in a manner commensurate with risk. - 2.
+Verify and validate that all agency IT systems and data are classified for sensitivity. - Develop and maintain an information security awareness and training program for agency staff, including contractors and IT service providers.
+Require that all IT system users complete required IT security awareness and training activities prior to, or as soon as practicable after, receiving access to any system, and no less than annually, thereafter. - Implement and maintain the appropriate balance of preventative, detective and corrective controls for agency IT systems commensurate with data sensitivity, risk and systems criticality.